p4x/gandhi/README.md

 rails server
 ```

-If all went well, your new Gandhi app should now be up and running!
+If all went well, your new Gandhi app should be up and humming like a well-oiled machine!

 Builtin API
 -----------

-*Gandhi, the App* ships with a builtin API.
-Roll your own mobile client, or command-line tools!
+*Gandhi, the App* ships with a builtin API, so you can roll your own mobile client, command-line tools, etc.

 There are only two API methods: create_message and view_message

 See app/controllers/api_controller.rb for more details.

 Note: Gandhi will let you submit *un*-encrypted data via the API.
-This is why data is encrypted a second time on the server, just in case the client is submitting raw, unencrypted message text. (this is unadvisable, but still possible, of course)
+This is why data is encrypted a second time on the server, just in case the client is submitting raw, unencrypted message text. (this is unadvisable, yet possible)

 License
 -------